 The K-12 reading specialist concentration in the Master of Education in Reading program is designed to provide experienced teachers who are prospective reading specialists with a program of sequential and integrated experiences in areas of the reading curriculum ranging from preschool to adult levels.
 Students will gain an understanding of the developmental and diagnostic processes involved in teaching reading and the language arts and will become familiar with the resource and supervisory functions that are part of the specialist role.
-Prior to graduation, students must complete a reading portfolio documenting their work in the program and related work experiences and pass the Reading for Virginia Educators Assessment.
+Prior to graduation, students must complete a reading portfolio documenting their work in the program and related work experiences and pass state-mandated licensure/endorsement assessments.
 The M.Ed. in Reading is an approved program (K-12) for students who meet Virginia State Department of Education requirements.
 The reading specialist endorsement also requires completion of three years of teaching in a reading-related field.
 This program is available in an online format.

 Student learning outcomes

 - Effectively apply knowledge, skills and dispositions in practice

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs